China bans Aussie meat exports as Covid-19 tensions rise

-China has reportedly banned meat exports from four Australian abattoirs as simmering tensions about the origin of the Covid-19 outbreak rise between the countries.
+China has reportedly suspended meat exports from four Australian abattoirs as simmering tensions about the origin of the Covid-19 outbreak rise between the countries.

-The Asian giant - which is New Zealand's biggest meat export destination - delisted four Australian export abattoirs overnight, according to The Australian media outlet.
+The Asian giant - which is New Zealand's biggest meat export destination - suspended four Australian export abattoirs overnight but did not officially delist them, according to The Australian media outlet.

 READ MORE: